jdereg/groovy-io/README.md

 Even though **groovy-io** is perfect for Java / Javascript serialization, there are other great uses for it:

 ### Cloning
-Many projects use `JsonWriter` to write an object to JSON, then use the `JsonReader` to read it in, perfectly cloning the original object graph:
+Many projects use `GroovyJsonWriter` to write an object to JSON, then use the `JsonReader` to read it in, perfectly cloning the original object graph:

     Employee emp;
     // emp obtained from database